Computer model locks in Bears vs. Vikings picks, score prediction, SGP for NFL Week 11

 NFC North rivals meet for the second time this season when the Chicago Bears visit the Minnesota Vikings in Week 11.
 Minnesota (4-5) got the upper hand in Week 1, winning 27-24 thanks to a 21-point fourth quarter.
 Chicago is 6-3, tied with the Detroit Lions for the best record in the division entering Week 11.

 Kickoff from US Bank Stadium is set for 1 p.m.
 ET on FOX.
-The Vikings are 3-point favorites, according to the latest Bears vs. Vikings odds.
-The over/under for total points scored is 48.5.
+The Vikings are 2.5-point favorites, according to the latest Bears vs. Vikings odds.
+The over/under for total points scored is 47.5.
 Before making any Bears vs. Vikings picks, make sure you check out the NFL picks from the SportsLine Projection Model.

 Click here to bet Bears vs. Vikings at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: